Readers Question: What are the main problems of the current UK economic situation?

 In the post-war period, we have become accustomed to rising productivity – and this is a key factor behind rising real GDP and rising living standards.
 However, since 2007, productivity has fallen dramatically behind the post-war trend and is struggling to catch up.
 Part of the low productivity growth may be explained by growth in low-wage jobs – which on the positive side is causing a faster than expected fall in employment.
 But, 10 years after the crisis, it is concerning UK productivity growth is slipping behind our major competitors.
 If this trend continues it will have adverse consequences for living standards and tax receipts.
 This, in turn, will limit government spending on public services, such as healthcare.

-More on productivity puzzle
+More on Productivity puzzle

 Since the credit crisis of 2008/09, UK debt levels have increased from under 40% of GDP to over 82% of GDP.
-Reducing debt levels have proved more difficult than government forecast.
+Reducing debt levels have proved more difficult than the government forecast.
 In many areas, tax revenues have been falling and political reasons make it difficult to raise tax rates.
-Whilst tax revenues have been weak, demand for government spending is rising from areas such as pensions (ageing population) and health care (greater demand from ageing population and more technology)
+Whilst tax revenues have been weak, demand for government spending is rising from areas such as pensions (ageing population) and health care (greater demand from the ageing population and more technology)

 Concerns over government debt are often exaggerated.
 For example, the rise in debt has not caused rising bond yields (as some predicted) in fact bond yields have fallen – showing there is a surplus of saving and high demand to buy government bonds.
-However, the rise in debt has a political impact and may limit the willingness of future governments to invest in UK’s infrastructure. (which has considerable needs for investment, especially transport)
+However, the rise in debt has a political impact and may limit the willingness of future governments to invest in the UK’s infrastructure. (which has considerable needs for investment, especially transport)

 More on UK debt